Location

 SUMMARY

-Research in the laboratory of David R. Deyle, M.D., is aimed at developing gene and cell therapies for the treatment of genetic disorders through the correction and alteration of the genome in human stem cells.
-Dr. Deyle and colleagues are working on improved methods of targeted genomic editing using viral vectors for the precise alteration of the human genome.
-His research team focuses on the genetic modification of mesenchymal stem cells and induced pluripotent cells (iPSCs) and on defining molecular mechanisms that control stem cell differentiation for the regeneration of skeletal tissue.
-In addition, the team is developing oncolytic viral therapy using measles virus for the treatment of neurofibromatosis 1 (NF1) tumors.
+Research in the laboratory of David R. Deyle, M.D., focuses on developing gene and cell therapies for the treatment of genetic disorders by correcting and altering the genome in human stem cells.
+Dr. Deyle and his colleagues are working on improved methods for targeted genomic editing using viral vectors for the precise alteration of the human genome.

 Focus areas

-• Gene and cell therapy to treat osteogenesis imperfecta.
-Brittle bone disease (osteogenesis imperfecta, or OI) is a common inherited bone disorder that leads to fractures and other nonskeletal manifestations.
-Dr. Deyle's team is developing new treatment strategies for OI using iPSC and gene therapy approaches.
+Brittle bone disease, also known as osteogenesis imperfecta, is a common inherited bone disorder that leads to fractures and other nonskeletal manifestations.
+Dr. Deyle's team develops new treatment strategies for osteogenesis imperfecta using induced pluripotent cells and gene therapy approaches.

-• In vivo modeling of genetic skeletal disease.
-Alterations in bone homeostasis can affect the integrity of bone and also other tissue.
-Dr. Deyle's group has developed a mouse model that will allow for the monitoring of stem cell fate in vivo and the effects of corrected stem cells on bone biology and other tissues.
+Alterations in bone homeostasis can affect the integrity of bone and other tissues.
+Dr. Deyle's group has developed a mouse model that allows for the monitoring of stem cell fate in vivo and the effects of corrected stem cells on bone biology and other tissues.

-• Development of measles virus therapy to treat NF1 tumors.
-Neurofibromatosis 1 is a genetic disorder that affects one in 3,000 individuals worldwide and leads to the development of nerve sheath tumors.
-Dr. Deyle's laboratory is testing a measles virus, MV-NIS, as a novel therapeutic agent to treat tumors that arise in patients with NF1.
+Neurofibromatosis 1 is a genetic disorder that affects 1 in 3,000 people worldwide and leads to the development of nerve sheath tumors.
+Dr. Deyle's laboratory is testing a measles virus, MV-NIS, as a new therapeutic agent to treat tumors that arise in patients with neurofibromatosis 1.

 Significance to patient care